 - 4.5.2.1 All business of the Board, election of the Board's officers, and appointment of Board committees shall occur at the Board meetings, notice of which has been provided by the Director to all of the Board and all Members.
-Regular meetings of the Board shall be held on the second Wednesday in January, May, and September.
-Special meetings may be held at the call of the Director or any three (3) Board members upon thirty (30) days advance written notice to each Board member and all Members.
-Notice may be waived by written waiver signed by all Board members. - 4.5.2.2 No business shall be conducted by the Board or any committee thereof unless two-thirds of the Board or of any committee thereof is present.
+Regular meetings of the Board shall be held on the second Wednesday in January, and May, and the second Tuesday in September.
+Special meetings may be held at the call of the Director or any three (3) Board members upon fifteen (15)thirty (30) days advance written notice to each Board member and all Members.
+Notice may be waived by written waiver signed by all Board members. - 4.5.2.2 No business shall be conducted by the Board andor any committee thereof unless two-thirds of the duly elected and/or appointed, members of the Board or of any committee thereof is present.
 However, business may be conducted with absent directors participating, and deemed present in person, through any means of communication by which all directors participating in the Board Meeting may simultaneously hear, reasonably and verifiably identify themselves, and simultaneously and approximately instantaneously communicate with each other during the Board meeting. - 4.5.2.3 Any meeting of the Board or any committee thereof may be held by conference telephone or similar communications equipment as permitted by law in which case any required notice of such meeting may generally describe the arrangements (rather than the place) for the holding thereof, and all other provisions herein contained or referred to will apply to such meeting as though it were physically held at a single place.

-4.5.3 Board and Board Committee Decisions: A decision of the Board or Board committee shall require an affirmative vote of two-thirds of the Board members or two-thirds of Board committee members present, whichever is applicable.
+4.5.3 Board and Board Committee Decisions: A decision of the Board or a Board committee shall require an affirmative vote of two-thirds of the duly elected and/or appointed Board members present or two-thirds of Board committee members present at the meeting, whichever is applicable.
 No proxy voting shall be allowed.